arangodb/docs-hugo/site/content/3.12/aql/examples-and-query-patterns/joins.md

 better strategy for joining collections can be used if suitable indexes are present.

-If two or more collections are joined using nested `FOR` loops and the attributes you join on are indexed by the primary index or persistent indexes, then a merge join can be performed.
+If two or more collections are joined using nested `FOR` loops and the attributes you join on are indexed by primary indexes or persistent indexes, then a merge join can be performed.
 This is possible because these indexes are always sorted.